 Ready for a ride on the river?
 How about a stroll through the French Quarter?
-A cup of chicory coffee and a beignet sure sounds good about now.
+A cup of chicory coffee and a beignet sure sound good about now.
 Maybe we could listen to some jazz, too.
-Where can we do all this?
+Where can we do all of these things?
 The Big Easy, of course!

 “The Big Easy” is a nickname for the city of New Orleans.
-Located along the southern bayous of Louisiana where the mighty Mississippi River meets the Gulf of Mexico, New Orleans is an American city like no other.
+It’s located along the southern bayous of Louisiana where the mighty Mississippi River meets the Gulf of Mexico.
+New Orleans is an American city like no other.

-New Orleans is famous for many things, including its distinct French Creole architecture, Cajun cuisine, jazz music, and annual Mardi Gras festival.
-In New Orleans, many cultures and languages collide to form one of the most unique cities in America.
+New Orleans is known for many things.
+People flock there for French Creole architecture, Cajun food, jazz music, and the annual Mardi gras festival.
+In New Orleans, many cultures and languages collide.
+Each one helps shape The Big Easy as one of the most unique cities in America.

 So where did “The Big Easy” nickname come from?
-There are many theories on its origin.
-One of the earliest is that it's related to the rich musical heritage of New Orleans.
-As a popular center for jazz and blues music, good musicians had a really easy time making a living in the clubs and restaurants of the city.
+There are many theories.
+It may be linked to the rich musical heritage of New Orleans.
+It’s long been a popular center for jazz and blues music.
+This meant good musicians had an easier time making a living there than in other cities.

 Musicians weren’t the only ones who could easily find work in New Orleans, though.
-The city's size, coupled with its river trade and entertainment venues, allowed many people to find work.
-Moreover, the city’s cost of living has often been relatively low compared to other major U.S. cities.
+It’s a large city with many spots for trade and entertainment.
+This leads to many jobs for people who live in or move to The Big Easy.
+The city’s cost of living is also often low compared to other major U.S. cities.